 If you want to better appreciate just why Kia is one of the world's fastest growing automotive brands, you've only to look at this car, the Ceed family hatchback.
 The Slovakian factory that builds it only opened its doors in 2006 yet already, way over a million Ceed models have been built.
 Automotive historians will look back at the original version of this car (then badged 'cee'd') as a landmark design, the first to take on the European and Japanese market leaders on their own terms in the volume Focus and Golf-dominated Family Hatchback sector.
 Built in the heart of Europe, it was targeted at the heart of the European motor industry, hence the unusual name, a combination of the French abbreviation for European Community (CE) and this car's project title (ED).
 It shamed the established players by matching their quality while massively undercutting their prices and offering an astonishingly long 7-year warranty.
 But times change - and so do market segments.
 So in 2018, Kia re-designed this MK3 'CD'-series model with a more athletic look and added more efficient engines and extra technology.
 Then enhanced the whole package three years on, creating the car we're going to look at here.

-Pricing sits in much the same £20,000 to £30,000 bracket as the earlier version of this third generation model, with most buyers choosing either the five-door hatchback body shape or the alternative Sportswagon estate.
-There are the usual '2', '3' and 'GT-Line' trim levels.
-The stylised ProCeed shooting brake estate is priced from around £25,000.
-Whichever Ceed you choose, you'd expect to find it decently equipped - it is - but the key change with this update lies with the availability of even more 'ADAS' ('Advanced Driver Assist') systems, Kia having updated its 'Driver Attention Warning' and 'Blind-spot Warning' systems.
+The Ceed used to be one of the most affordable choices in the family hatchback segment, but because it's now only available in plush '3' or 'GT-Line'-spec trim levels and only with a relatively powerful 1.5 T-GDI petrol engine, prices start up at around £24,000.
+That gets you plush '3'-spec; if you want the sportier-looking 'GT-Line' version, you'll need around £25,000. the alternative Sportwagon estate comes only in '3'-spec trim - and costs just under £25,000.
+The stylised Proceed estate also comes only with the 1.5-litre T-GDI engine and costs just under £26,000.
+Whichever kind of Ceed you choose, you'd expect to find it decently equipped - it is - but the key change with recent updates lies with the availability of even more 'ADAS' ('Advanced Driver Assist') systems, Kia having updated its 'Driver Attention Warning' and 'Blind-spot Warning' systems.
 In addition to the car's seven standard airbags, included safety kit runs to High Beam Assist, Lane Keeping Assist and Forward Collision Warning autonomous braking with Forward Collision-Avoidance Assist.
-Connectivity's taken a step forward too - not only with the larger cabin screens (up to 12.3-inches for the instrument cluster and up to 10.25-inches for the centre stack monitor) but also with telematics.
+Connectivity's taken a step forward with this car in recent times too - not only with a larger 10.25-inch centre stack monitor but also with telematics.
 The brand now offers its 'Kia Connect' smartphone app which allows customers to connect remotely with their cars.
 A new 'User Profile Transfer' feature enables users to back up their in-vehicle Kia Connect preferences via the cloud and transfer settings from one vehicle to the next.